What You Need to Know Before Hiring a Misdemeanor Lawyer

 - Property crimes like trespassing

 - Resisting arrest

 - Theft involving items worth less than $500

-Driving misdemeanors consist of careless driving, including DUI or DWI, that causes another person’s death or injury.
+Driving misdemeanors consist of reckless driving, including DUI or DWI, that causes another person’s death or injury.

 Assault misdemeanors include child abuse, domestic violence, and third-degree assault, among others.

 Sexual misdemeanors include crimes that are less serious than sexual felonies.
 They include the following: